 Food and drinks are not allowed in the laboratory.

 Our multi-faceted animal care and use training program also includes:

 Systems Training: The University uses multiple web-based, interactive systems for managing animal use protocols and delivering required training on a variety of subjects pertaining to animal care and use.
 All individuals who work with animals at the U-M will be required to access these systems in order to complete their work and/or requisite training.

-Continuing Education: In addition to providing IACUC-required training, our program also encourages personnel to further their education by signing up for additional training courses in animal care and use.
+Continuing Education & Supplemental Training: In addition to providing IACUC required training, our program also encourages personnel to further their education by signing up for additional training in animal care and use.
 Instruction is offered on a variety of topics, including dosing and administration methods, blood and sample collection techniques, and more.